Samsui women: Current status

 Organisations exist to raise awareness of these women's achievements and contributions to Singapore's development, and their current state.
 Some of these organisations also strive to provide free travel for the women back to China to visit their relatives before they die.
-One such organisation was the Sam Shui Wai Kuan Association that took care of the needs of Samsui women.
+One such organisation was the Sam Sui Wui Kun that took care of the needs of Samsui women.

+In 2007, a Samsui woman Mdm Loke (陆带好) received commendation from 3rd Prime Minister of Singapore Lee Hsien Loong in the 2007 Singapore National Day parade and went on to appear in the 2007 NDP video.
+On 11 September 2013, she died at Bukit Merah at the age of 95.

-As of 2014, there was only two remaining Samsui women, Ng Moey Chye, who was born in Singapore to mainland Chinese parents and Woo Yum Sum.
-In 2020, Woo died.
+As of 2014, there were only two remaining Samsui women, Mdm Ng Moey Chye (吴妹仔), who was born in Singapore to mainland Chinese parents and Mdm Woo Yun Sum (胡润心).

+During the 2018 Singapore National Day Parade, a short film depicted the real-life stories of five Singaporeans, including Mdm Woo herself.
+On 8 May 2020, Woo Yun Sum died at the age of 90.

 Portrayal in media

-The travails of the Samsui women were portrayed in Samsui Women, a television drama series produced by Singapore Broadcasting Corporation in 1986, which has widely been considered as one of the best dramas Singapore has produced over the years.
-There was also a theatrical play by The Finger Players, called "Samsui Women: One Brick at a Time", held at the Esplanade – Theatres on the Bay.
+The travails of the Samsui women were portrayed in Samsui Women, a Singaporean television drama series produced by Singapore Broadcasting Corporation in 1986, which has widely been considered as one of the best dramas Singapore has produced over the years.

-During the 2018 National Day Parade, a short film depicted the real-life stories of five Singaporeans, including that of a former samsui woman.
+There was also a theatrical play by The Finger Players, called Samsui Women: One Brick at a Time, held at the Esplanade – Theatres on the Bay.

+Another depiction of the Samsui women were portrayed in the 2023 Chinese television drama Sisterhood produced by China Central Television and streamed on iQIYI network, which depicted the story about two young women who travelled from the Sanshui District to Nanyang to become among the Samsui women.

+Controversial mural of Samsui woman smoking

+In April 2024, a mural of portraying a Samsui woman taking a smoke break and holding cigarette was painted on an external wall of a conserved shophouse in Chinatown by Singapore-based American artist, Sean Dunston.
+In May 2024, Urban Redevelopment Authority (URA), the national authority regulating the use of conserved shophouses, ordered to have the cigarette erased as it was "not aligned with Singapore’s anti-smoking policy stance".
+URA stated that an operating permit renewal applied by the landlord may be denied if the request was not compiled.
+Additionally, they had received anonymous feedback stating that the depiction was "offensive" that the character depicted "looks more like a prostitute".
+Public reaction to the news was supportive of the depiction, with some stating that the depiction could be considered historically accurate.
+URA further deliberated after the public outcry, and eventually allowed the mural to remain as it is, while fining the landlord for not following procedures before painting the mural.